fullstackhouse/cancel-workflows-action/README.md

 - Cancel workflows in other repositories
 - Cancel workflows triggered by a different token with elevated permissions

+## Self-Exclusion

+The action automatically excludes the currently running workflow from cancellation.
+This prevents the action from cancelling itself.

 ## Branch Resolution

 The action determines which branch to cancel workflows for in this order: